NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Past Life.md

 Flashes of your life become clearer and more frequent, allowing you to apply skills you developed while alive.
-You become trained in a skill of your choice and gain the [[Feats/Additional Lore|Additional Lore]] feat for a Lore subcategory tied to your life.
+You become trained in a skill of your choice and gain the [[Additional Lore|Additional Lore]] feat for a Lore subcategory tied to your life.

 *Source: Pathfinder Book of the Dead*
 *OGL*